|Race Organiser||Tom Ricketts -07813 761132|

-Please note, in order to reduce waste, plastic cups are not provided for water.
+Please note, water is provided, however, in order to reduce waste, plastic cups are not provided

-2020 marks the 35th outing for the Tigger Tor Fell Race – the first race of the year in the famous annual Totley AC Race Series.
-The race starts and finishes at the Sheffield Tigers club house on Hathersage Road and requires reaching 11 checkpoints in order via an un-marked route over Houndkirk Moor, Burgage Moor and Hathersage Moor via landmarks such as Burgage Edge (the continuation of Stanage Edge), Higger Tor, Winyards Nick, Toad’s Mouth (at the top of Padley Gorge near Fox House) and Houndkirk Hill providing some of the most beautiful scenery the Peak District has to offer.
-On race day, the Sheffield Tigers club house provides a convivial atmosphere with food and refreshments (including a licensed bar) along with showers and changing rooms.
+2024 marks the 39th outing for the Tigger Tor Fell Race – the first race of the year in the Totley AC Race Series.
+The race is based at the Norfolk Arms in Ringinglow, and the start and finish are along Houndkirk Road (the roman road).
+As a result the whole of the course is now on off-road tracks and fell.
+The race involves reaching 11 checkpoints in order via an un-marked route over Houndkirk Moor, Burbage Moor and Hathersage Moor.
+Landmarks include Burbage Edge, Higger Tor, Winyards Nick, Toad’s Mouth (at the top of Padley Gorge near Fox House) Carl Wark & Houndkirk Hill providing some of the most beautiful scenery the Peak District has to offer.
+On race day we will have exclusive use of the Norfolk Arms heated marquee for registration and results.
+The rest of the pub will be open for food and refreshments before and after the race.

-However, the Tigger Tor race itself is not only a relatively ‘tough’ fell race with some very difficult terrain, but it is also subject to the winter weather.
+The Tigger Tor race is not only a relatively ‘tough’ fell race with some difficult terrain, but it is also subject to the winter weather.
 Temperatures on the day have regularly been well below zero on the moors and this is even before the effects of the wind chill.
-The course is unmarked so there may also an element of navigating using a map.
+The course is unmarked so there is also an element of navigating using a map and compass.
+In line with FRA policy no electronic navigation devices are allowed to be used (for instance phone apps, GPS watches that can follow a GPX track), except for recording and emergency purposes.
 Therefore, those with no prior fell running experience are STRONGLY DISCOURAGED from entering.
 If you have any doubts, please get in touch first with any questions.